mustkem/modal-cra/README.md

 ## Development
 ### Redux
-This package is used for state management
+This package is used for state management.
+Make a consistant flow for redux.
+Use ducks.

 ### Redux saga
-This package used for async actions
+This package used for async actions.

 ### Immer
 Managing immutability in redux